 Results

-All analysis were preformed using the statistical language R (R Core Team, 2017).
-Support for inequality and belief in free will were averaged by country to produce a single score for each country.
+All analyses were preformed using the statistical language R (R Core Team, 2017).
+Support for inequality and belief in free will were aggregated by country to produce a single average score for each country.
 When creating the average for a country, missing data were handled using mean imputation.
 We included all countries for which we had complete data on all of our measures, leaving us with a sample of 18 countries.
-We fit this data with a linear regression with support for income inequality as the dependent variable and belief in free will as the independent variable.
+We fit this data using a linear regression with support for income inequality as the dependent variable and belief in free will as the independent variable.
 As predicted, belief in free will was associated with higher support for income inequality, B = 0.35, p = .003.
 See Figure 1.
-This effect remained statistically significant when economic development, economic inequality, and intergenerational mobility were included as dependent variables in the regression, B = 0.27, p = .020.
-See Table 1.
+This effect remained statistically significant when economic development, economic inequality, and intergenerational mobility were included as dependent variables in the regression, B = 0.27, p = .020 (See Table 1).

 Table 1